naman-raturi/naman-raturi/README.md

 ## What excites me about analytics

 Statistics is taught as theory:  distributions, significance levels, confidence intervals.
-What excites me is when that theory becomes the reason a product decision gets made or reversed.
+What excites me is when that theory becomes the reason a business/product decision gets made or reversed.

 A/B test that kills a feature everyone loved.
 A funnel drop-off that rewrites a roadmap.
 Conversion data that overrules a gut call in a room full of opinions.